 Yggdrasil is carried by three enormous roots, with a well located next to each of them.
 The first root is located deep under the thick ice in Niflheim.
 It is, in fact, located so deep under the ground that it takes Odin’s horse Sleipnir nine days at full speed through the dark valleys to arrive at the root.

 It is deep below Niflheim, where the realm of Helheim is located.
-This is where the first root with the well called Hvergelmir is located, not much is known about this well and it could have some undiscovered benefits that only the shadows of this realm know.
+This is where the first root of the well called Hvergelmir is located, not much is known about this well and it could have some undiscovered benefits that only the shadows of this realm know.
 Hvergelmir is sometimes referred to as the well of poison, but this well is also the source of life.
 It was from this well that the liquid came that created the first living being in Norse mythology.

 This root in the depths of Helheim is struggling every day to maintain its strength because the great dragon Níðhöggr (Meaning: Hateful Striker) is constantly chewing on it.
 Níðhöggr only stops chewing when he hears the Hellhound Garmr howling in the distance.